-Property Address 20 Magnus Drive

-DUNFERMLINE

-KY11 8XE

-Seller(s) Mr Robert Kenneth Fraser ----------- --------------------------

-Completion date of property questionnaire 22/08/2023 --- ------------

-1 Length of ownership How long have you owned the property?
-Six years 2 Council tax Which Council Tax band is your property in?
-F 3 Parking What are the arrangements for parking at your property?
-(Please tick all that apply) Garage ☑ Allocated parking space ☐ Driveway ☑ Shared parking ☐ On street ☐ Resident permit ☐ Metered parking ☐ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-No 5 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6 a.(i) Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them:
+Completion Date of Property Questionnaire: 30/03/2025

+Note for sellers.

+- Please complete this form carefully.
+It is important that your answers are correct. - The information in your answers will help ensure that the sale of your house goes smoothly.
+Please answer each question with as much detailed information as you can. - If anything changes after you fill in this questionnaire but before the Date of Entry for the sale of your house, tell your solicitor or estate agent immediately.

+1. Length of ownership

+How long have you owned the property?

+17 Years 9 Months

+2. Council Tax

+Which Council Tax band is your property in?

+3. Parking

+What are the arrangements for parking at your property?
+(Please indicate all that apply)

+Garage No Allocated parking space No Driveway Yes Shared parking No On street No Resident permit No Metered parking No Other:

+4. Conservation Area

+Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?
+No

+5. Listed Building

+Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?

+6. Alterations/additions/extensions

+A. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet or bedroom)?

+If you have answered yes, please describe the changes which you have made:

+1.Created a Kitchen/Dining room from existing property footprint.
+2.Extended property to the rear with new Lounge and Bathroom

+(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes

+If you have answered yes, the relevant documents will be needed by the purchaser, and you should give them to your solicitor as soon as possible for checking.

+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent can arrange to obtain them.

+I hold the Documents.

-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-No b.
+B. Have you had replacement windows, doors, patio doors or double glazing installed in your property?

-- If you have answered yes, please answer the three questions below: - (i) Were the replacements the same shape and type as the ones you replaced? - (ii) Did this work involve any changes to the window or door openings? - (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):
+If you have answered yes, please answer the three questions below:

+(i) Were the replacements the same shape and type as the ones you replaced?

+(ii) Did this work involve any changes to the window or door openings?

+(iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):